History Files

 As the empire faded and dominance by the Carolingian Franks resulted in the formation of a German kingdom, early records referred to a largely-submissive people who were known as Wends or Vindi.

-In the Germanic north they were Wenden or Winden or even Winds, while farther south the early Carinthians and Styrians (later to form part of Austria) referred to them as Windische.
+In the Germanic north and to the north of the early Polish state they were Veleti, Wenden or Winden or even Winds, while farther south the early Carinthians and Styrians (later to form part of Austria) referred to them as Windische.
 Not only does this provide some idea of the extent of settlement by this somewhat mysterious West Indo-European people, it also helps to pinpoint just who they had been before the arrival of Germanic domination.

 FeatureThe 'third wave' of Celtic expansion appears to have been formed of tribes which were seaborne and which lived along the North Atlantic and/or Baltic coastlines.
 Known as Belgae, they were Celts who seem to have established themselves in Northern Europe, although precisely where is entirely open to speculation (not to mention some heated debate).
 The available evidence suggests a general settlement of areas of today's northern Germany and perhaps northern Poland too (see feature link for a discussion on the origins of the name 'Celt').